Image Processing and Scientific Visualization are two separate processes

 Additional Resources

-We currently offer online tutorials for image processing with Fiji/ImageJ.
+We currently offer an online short course for image processing with Fiji/ImageJ.

 Stay tuned for additional online tutorials as well as in-person workshops listed on our workshops page